omaraladin/k8s-abc/Ingress/Readme.md

 * SSL Termination
 * Advanced LoadBalancing
 * Name-based virtual hosting

 Ingress uses routingRules to to determine WHICH Requests, should the routing be applied to. and Note that Ingresses routes traffic to **Services**
+using Either Service **Port**, or Service **NamedPort**